traumschule/Globalist/README.md

 peers = <comma-separated list of onion domain names, with or without the suffix .onion>
 ```

+For a public repository, no authentication is needed (option -X).
+In case authentication is used, prepend the secret as follows: somebody:secret@peeroniondomainname.onion

 For each shared repo, Globalist will create one .onion service.

 ## To do